manan-d8/CB31_CyberKnights/README.md

 #### By downloading the models you will be able to perform vehicle detection and number plate detection and recognition.

+#### Weights for the model can be downloaded from here :  https://drive.google.com/drive/folders/1zP2cQ_LVuVzXykqso9mVDAjvDTHYF4nR?usp=sharing

 #### You can also find the detailed information about these models in their respected folder readme files.

 ### Further more we have also added the Email Notification system for the security and privacy purpose of the residential areas.